1/N expansion

-In quantum field theory and statistical mechanics, the 1/N expansion (also known as the "large N" expansion) is a particular perturbative analysis of quantum field theories with an internal symmetry group such as SO(N) or SU(N).
+In quantum field theory and statistical mechanics, the 1/N expansion, also known as the large N expansion, is the mathematical treatment of a hypothetical fundamental interaction with a large number N of possible charges.
+This technique is used in quantum chromodynamics (even though $N$ is only 3 there indicating the number of color charges) with the gauge group SU(3).
+This expansion a particular perturbative analysis of quantum field theories with an internal symmetry group such as the special orthogonal group SO(N) or the special unitary group SU(N).
 It consists in deriving an expansion for the properties of the theory in powers of $1/N$, which is treated as a small parameter.

-This technique is used in QCD (even though $N$ is only 3 there) with the gauge group SU(3).
-Another application in particle physics is to the study of AdS/CFT dualities.
+Another application in particle physics is to the study of AdS/CFT correspondence.
 It is also extensively used in condensed matter physics where it can be used to provide a rigorous basis for mean-field theory.

+This expansion technique was first introduced by Gerard 't Hooft in 1974 in an attempt to recast quantum chromodynamics as a string theory.